Arbitrarily large $\mathcal{O}$-Morita Frobenius numbers: Abstract

 \section{Abstract}

 We construct blocks of finite groups with arbitrarily large $\cO$-Morita Frobenius numbers.
-There are no known examples of two blocks defined over $\cO$ that are not Morita equivalent but the corresponding blocks defined over $k$ are.
+There are no known examples of two blocks defined over $\cO$, with isomorphic defect groups, that are not Morita equivalent but the corresponding blocks defined over $k$ are.
 Therefore, the above strongly suggests that Morita Frobenius numbers are also unbounded, which would answer a question of Benson and Kessar.